scoopex/hostctl/README.md

-hostctl
+hostctl - A ssh loop on steroids
 ===========

-Convenient management and execution of comand on groups of hosts
+Convenient management and execution of command on groups of hosts : *A ssh loop on sterioids* I created this tool more than one decade ago, because existing tools suck.

-One day this tool will be replaced by Puppet Bolt (https://puppet.com/products/puppet-bolt).
-But unfortunately bolt currently lacks some interfactive features which ich need often.
+(Cluster Shell, Bolt, ... and probably because of NIH)

 # Install